trentfisher/veganmilitia-hugo/content/post/2014-08-08-conflicts-of-interest-in-nutrition-research.markdown

-<blockquote>Studies to date do not support the proposition that recommendations to increase F/V intake or the home delivery or provision of F/Vs will cause weight loss.
+>Studies to date do not support the proposition that recommendations to increase F/V intake or the home delivery or provision of F/Vs will cause weight loss.
 On the basis of the current evidence, recommending increased F/V consumption to treat or prevent obesity without explicitly combining this approach with efforts to reduce intake of other energy sources is unwarranted.
->
-> </blockquote>